If you have not written a cover letter before, consider checking some covering letter samples for job application here.

 With a job application cover letter that is outstanding, the hiring manager will be convinced that you are worthy of being invited to an interview.

-CV Cover Letter Examples and Samples by Industry
+Covering Letter Samples for Job Application by Industry

 What Are Cover Letter Basics?
 What are Elements of Good Cover Letter for CV?